albarron/academic-kickstart/content/teaching/natural-language-processing/_index.md

   check the slides, notebooks, and 2021 video recordings
 ```

-All materias are available at
+All materials are available at
 [https://github.com/TinfFoil/learning_dit_python](
 https://github.com/TinfFoil/learning_dit_python).

-Either you attended either of the introductions, I suggest you to **do all the exercises ASAP
-and before the third session**.
+Regardless of whether you attended either of the introductions, I suggest you to **do (or re-visit) all the exercises ASAP and before next session**.

 <!---
 #### 1. Introduction to Python scripting